About The Nashville Irish Step Dancers

 Frequent visits to Ireland kept Mary close to authentic Celtic arts, and as a teenager, the seasoned performer represented Chicago in the international Irish Heritage Rose of Tralee pageant.

-Mary is a graduate of Northwestern University College of Communications where she majored in theatre and music.
+Mary is a graduate of Northwestern University College of Communications where she majored in theater and music.
 She moved to Nashville in 1988 to pursue an entertainment career and established the Nashville Irish step Dancers in 1990, the first Irish Dance School in Middle Tennessee.

 Mary has developed many Regional and National solo and team champions.
 Her dancers have competed and ranked at the Regional, National and World Level and represented NISD at the All-Irelands and World Championships.

-This year Mary is celebrating her 25th year of teaching.
+This year Mary is celebrating her 30th year of teaching.
 Asked what the favorite aspect of her job is she replied ”working with the kids and teenagers – they are like my children and I’m their 2nd mom.
 Teaching Irish Dance is more than dance to me it’s about helping instill discipline, confidence and good character in these children and having fun along the way.”
 She has also enjoyed using her skills to develop winning teams and produce our annual Irish Dance extravaganza, “Celtic Rhythms on Fire”.
 Mary was honored to choreograph the video to “The Prayer Anthem” for Christian artist Carmen.
-She travelled to Ireland to teach and perform both traditional and progressive Irish dance on this video.
+She traveled to Ireland to teach and perform both traditional and progressive Irish dance on this video.
 She also choreographed the dance sequence in Country artist Colin Ray’s video, “The Angel Song”.

 Mary Moran is married to Errol Mooney and is the proud mother of two girls, Megan and Shannon Mooney.